 In order to use GoCardless from Kill Bill, we will need to create a payment plugin corresponding to GoCardless.
 Since we are developing a very basic plugin that can only process payments, we only need to do the following:

-Set up the mandate.
-This is a two step process as explained above where:
+1. Set up the mandate.
+This is a two-step process as explained above where:

-Step 1 involves redirecting the user to a page to manually confirm setting up the mandate.
-This can be implemented via the
+1. Step 1 involves redirecting the user to a page to manually confirm setting up the mandate.
+The PaymentPluginApi#buildFormDescriptor method can be used.

 The diagram below explains the end-to-end flow.
 We consider the following actors: